 A good ad encourages potential clients to click on the link to find out more.
 You only have a few words to play with, so a strong headline and a clear message are essential.
 Your ad should reflect what you think you know about the searcher.
 Using some or all of their search terms in the ad helps show that you are offering something relevant to their needs.

-For example, if someone searches for "brain injury compensation claim", it makes sense for your ad to have a headline like "Brain injury compensation".
-The brief additional text can then highlight one or two key selling points – for example, free consultations or winning as much compensation as possible.
+For example, if someone searches for "brain injury compensation claim", it makes sense for your ad to have a headline like "Brain Injury Compensation".
+The brief additional text can then highlight one or two key selling points – for example, free consultations, or winning as much compensation as possible, or no win no fee.

 Including search terms within your ad copy can also improve your ad's 'quality score'.
 If Google judges your ad to be more relevant for a search term than the ad of a competitor, your ad may appear in a higher position although the competitor is paying a higher bid.
 Also, search terms that appear in ad copy appear in bold, which can further differentiate your ad from those of competitors.

 Google offers additional 'extensions' that can make your ads more effective.
-These include options to include your phone number, location or additional features.
-Whether these extensions are actually displayed depends in part of how much you are bidding for ads and whether Google thinks an extension will help increase the number of clicks you get.
+These include options to include your phone number, location or additional features such as forms.
+Whether these extensions are actually displayed depends in part on how much you are bidding for ads and whether Google thinks an extension will help increase the number of clicks you get.

 Your ads generally appear alongside ads from other law firms.
 Have a look at competing ads to see what they say and how you can stand out.
 What makes the service you offer special?
 How can you tailor different versions of your ad to each individual search?